LeToNode/Play2.0-CN-doc/gettingStarted/IDE.md

 [My first application] $ eclipsify
 ```

-You then need to import the application into your Workspace with the **File/Import/General/Existing project…** menu.
+You then need to import the application into your Workspace with the **File/Import/General/Existing project…** menu (compile your project first).

 [[images/eclipse.png]]